Menu

 pricing

-Create/Duplicate/Edit Pricing Plans
+Create/Copy/Edit Pricing Plans

 • Create: Opens a blank form to create a brand new pricing plan from scratch